 Dogs

-Under this Act Council maintains a Dog Management Policy with a Code of Responsibilities and declared areas, where you can take your dog off lead or on lead for exercise, where other restrictions apply or where dogs are not permitted anytime.
-Maps of current declared areas are included in the policy document and can be viewed on this online map.
+Under the Dog Control Act Council maintains a Dog Management Policy with a Code of Responsibilities and Dog Management Zones.
+The dog zones include areas where you can take your dog off-lead or on-lead for exercise, where other restrictions apply and places where dogs are not permitted anytime.
+Find out more with the following links.

 Break O’Day Council dog zones online map